 Ordering School Lunch

-FGCS requires all students to order school lunch each month, whether they want school lunch every day or only some days.
-For school year 2021-22, we are moving to an online ordering system.
-New online order forms will be sent out to parent email addresses around the 10th of each month for the following month.
+FGCS requires all parents to order school lunch for their students each month, whether they want school lunch every day or only some days.
+Orders do not carry over month to month.
+Starting in August each school year, online order forms and the monthly menu are sent out to parent email addresses around the 10th of each month for the following month.
 Menus are also posted on this page.
 Orders must be received by the due date/time listed on the form.
 Late orders cannot be honored.